Brieskorn submanifolds, Local moves on knots, and knot products: Review of knot products

+\bigbreak Note the following: When we study singular points of complex hypersurfaces (see e.g. \cite{Milnor}) and knot products (see e.g. \cite{Kauffman, KauffmanNeumann}), `knots' often mean (not necessarily connected or PL spherical) $n$-dimensional closed submanifolds of $S^{n+2}$.
+In these cases we use the following terms for clarity.
+We say that an $n$-submanifold $M$ is a {\it PL spherical knot} (respectively, {\it topological spherical knot}) if $M$ is PL homeomorphic (respectively, homeomorphic) to the standard $n$-sphere.
+Recall the following well-known fact: Let $n\neq4$. $M$ is homeomorphic to the standard $n$-sphere if and only if $M$ is PL homeomorphic to the standard $n$-sphere.
+If $n=4$, it is an open problem whether this fact holds.

+So, in the $n\neq4$ case, we say that $K$ is a {\it spherical knot} if $K$ is a PL spherical knot (respectively, topological spherical knot).
+Of course we do not use these terms when it is clear from the context.

-Let $J$ (resp. $K$) be a (not necessarily spherical) closed oriented $n$-dimensional submanifold of $S^{n+2}$ $(n\in\N)$.
-(If $J$ is homeomorphic to the standard sphere, $J$ is said to be {\it spherical}.)
-If there is an orientation preserving diffeomorphism map $f:S^{n+2}\to S^{n+2}$ such that $f(J)=K$ and such that $f\vert_J$ is regarded as an orientation preserving diffeomorphism map $J\to K$, we say that $J$ is equivalent to $K$.
-By obstruction theory there is a connected compact oriented $(n+1)$-dimensional submanifold $W$ of $S^{n+2}$ such that $\partial W=J$ (See e.g. Theorem 3 in P.50 of \cite{Kirby}).
-We call $W$ a {\it Seifert hypersurface} for $J$.
-(Replace $S^{n+2}$ with another (not necessarily closed) compact oriented $(n+2)$ manifold.
-If there is such $W$ for $J$, we also call $W$ a {\it Seifert hypersurface} for $J$.)
+\bigbreak Let $l\in\N.$ Let $L$ be a (not necessarily connected or PL spherical) closed oriented $l$-submanifold of $S^{l+2}$.
+Let $W$ be a connected compact oriented $(l+1)$-submanifold of $S^{l+2}$ such that $\partial W=A$.
+We call $W$ a {\it Seifert hypersurface} for $A$.
+By obstruction theory, such $W$ exists.
+See e.g. \cite[Theorem 3 in P.50]{Kirby}.
+Replace $S^{n+2}$ with another (not necessarily closed) compact oriented $(n+2)$ manifold.
+If there is such $W$ for $L$, we also call $W$ a {\it Seifert hypersurface} for $L$.

-\bigbreak Suppose that a topological space $A$ is a sub-topological space of a topological space $B$.
-Let $\overline{A}$ denote the closure of $A$ in $B$.
-We do not say what $B$ is if there is no danger of confusion.